 Shinjoo Cho is a bandoneonist, pianist, and accordionist and a versatile solo and ensemble musician embodying many musical traditions.
 Her musical path began with piano in her native Korea at the age of five.
 After immigrating to the US in 1991, she continued her study with Peter Coraggio in Hawaii and later with Ingrid Clarfield in Princeton, New Jersey, where she studied piano performance and pedagogy at the Westminster Choir College.
 During this time, she won numerous scholarships and competition prizes and performed at the Carnegie Hall.
 Shinjoo traveled to Serbia for an immersion in Balkan music and studied bandoneón in Argentina.

 She has collaborated with international music, dance, and film artists in multidisciplinary projects.
 Equally at home with classical music, she participated in the Marlboro Music Festival under the direction of Leon Fleisher and performed with the Cleveland Orchestra in 2012 at the Severance Hall.
-Currently, Shinjoo splits her time between the US and Buenos Aires, Argentina and performs extensively as a bandoneonist and pianist.
+Currently, Shinjoo splits her time between Buenos Aires, Argentina and the US, performing extensively as a bandoneonist and pianist.
 She is a principal bandoneonist and assistant director of Orquesta Tipica La Hannibal and in May 2015, she performed as a solo pianist at the inauguration of Centro Cultural Kirchner, which was broadcast live on Argentine national television.

 Joseph Kauffman was born in Oakland, California.
 He began studying the violin when he was five with Dejin Sun, and later with Yayoi Numazawa of the Philadelphia Orchestra.
 During the summers, Joseph participated in international music festivals such as Interlochen, Luzerne, Music in the Mountains, Kinhaven, and Recontres Musicales International des Graves, and the Mozarteum Festival where he worked with many fine musicians and teachers.